captncrushh/ME405-Term_Project/README.md

 By Emily Nicoletta & Beneda Loya <br/>Instructor: Charlie Refvem<br/>
 ***
 ### Overview <be/>
 Our term project focuses on building and demonstrating a time-trial showcasing the mechanical and electrical design we implemented.
-This project is to present all of the useful tools and skills we have learned from out lab this quarter.
+This project is to present all of the useful tools and skills we have learned from all of the labs we have done this quarter.